 Services: Technical Assistance, Assessment, Applied Technology, Monitoring, Evaluation, and Research, Program Development, Training, Capacity Development

-Technical Expertise: Health Care Waste Management, Social and Behavior Change, Health Supply Chain Management, Universal Health Coverage, Infectious Diseases, Family Planning & Reproductive Health, Maternal Health, Research, Monitoring, and Evaluation, Newborn and Child Health , Nutrition
+Technical Expertise: Health Care Waste Management, Social and Behavior Change, Health Supply Chain Management, Health Systems Strengthening, Infectious Diseases, Family Planning & Reproductive Health, Maternal Health, Research, Monitoring, and Evaluation, Newborn and Child Health , Nutrition

 In 2004, the Expanded Coverage of Essential Health Services in Djibouti Project (Projet PECSE) was awarded by USAID to provide the population, in particular those in rural districts, with a package of quality health services to improve access, reduce morbidity and mortality rates among women and children, and promote full community participation in health services delivery.